 Pullmaster Documentation

-Pullmaster intelligently recommends the best code reviewers for pull requests by analyzing your team's actual code history, expertise, and availability.
+Pullmaster recommends the best code reviewers for pull requests, maps ownership health across your repositories, and exposes repo intelligence through a dashboard and MCP.
 It runs as a GitHub App that responds to commands in PR comments.

 Getting Started